An Arithmetic Count of the Lines on a Smooth Cubic Surface: Introduction

 It is a beautiful observation of Finashin--Kharlamov \cite{finashin13} and Okonek--Teleman \cite{okonek14} that while the number of real lines on a smooth cubic surface depends on the surface, a certain signed count of lines is independent of the choice.
 Namely, the residual intersections of $V$ with the hyperplanes containing $\ell$ are conic curves that determine an involution of $\ell$, defined so that two points are exchanged if they lie on a common conic.
 Lines are classified as either hyperbolic or elliptic according to whether the involution is hyperbolic or elliptic as an element of $\PGL_2$ (i.e. whether the fixed points are defined over $k$ or not).
 Finashin--Kharlamov and Okonek--Teleman observed that the equality

 can be deduced from Segre's work.
 They gave new proofs of the result and extended it to more general results about linear subspaces of hypersurfaces.
 We review this and later work below.

 We generalize these results to an arbitrary field $k$ of characteristic not equal to 2.
 The result is particularly simple to state when $k$ is a finite field $\mathbb{F}_{q}$.
-Just as in the real case, a line $\ell \subset V$ admits a distinguished involution, and we classify $\ell$ as either hyperbolic or elliptic using the involution as before.
+As was observed in \cite[pages~196--197]{hirschfeld85}, a line $\ell \subset V$ admits a distinguished involution, just as in the real case, and we classify $\ell$ as either hyperbolic or elliptic using the involution, as before.

 When all $27$ lines on $V$ are defined over $\mathbb{F}_{q}$, we prove

 For $V$ an arbitrary smooth cubic surface over $\mathbb{F}_{q}$, we have \begin{tm} The lines on a smooth cubic surface $V \subset \bbP^{3}_{\mathbb{F}_{q}}$ satisfy